Malaria Clinical Presentation

 P malariae does not have a hypnozoite stage, but patients infected with P malariae may have a prolonged, asymptomatic erythrocytic infection that becomes symptomatic years after leaving the endemic area.

 Tertian and quartan fevers are due to the cyclic lysis of red blood cells that occurs as trophozoites complete their cycle in erythrocytes every 2 or 3 days, respectively.
-P malariae causes quartan fever; P vivax and P ovale cause the benign form of tertian fever, and P falciparum causes the malignant form.
+P malariae causes quartan fever; P vivax and P ovale cause the benign form of tertian fever; and P falciparum causes the malignant form.
 The cyclic pattern of fever is very rare.

 Travelers to forested areas of Southeast Asia and South America have become infected by Plasmodium knowlesi, a dangerous species normally found only in long-tailed and pigtail macaque monkeys (Macaca fascicularis and M nemestrina, respectively).
-This species can cause severe illness and death in humans, but, under the microscope, the parasite looks similar to the more benign P malariae and has sometimes been misdiagnosed.
+This species can cause severe illness and death in humans, but, under the microscope, the parasite looks similar to the more benign P malariae and sometimes has been misdiagnosed.

 Physical Examination